bathom14/GravebloomReference/content/Classes/Rogue/Rogue.md

 ### Level 5: Cunning Strike

 You have developed cunning ways to use your Sneak Attack.
-When you deal Sneak Attack damage, you can add one of the following Cunning Strike effects.
-Each effect has a die cost, which is the number of Sneak Attack damage dice you must forgo to add the effect.
-You remove the die before rolling, and the effect occurs immediately after the attack’s damage is dealt.
-For example, if you add the Poison effect, remove 1d6 from the Sneak Attack’s damage before rolling.

-If a Cunning Strike effect requires a saving throw, the DC equals 8 plus your Dexterity modifier and Proficiency Bonus.

-**Poison (Cost: 1d6)**.
-You add a toxin to your strike, forcing the target to make a Constitution saving throw.
-On a failed save, the target has the Poisoned condition for 1 minute.
-At the end of each of its turns, the Poisoned target repeats the save, ending the effect on itself on a success.

-To use this effect, you must have a Poisoner’s Kit on your person.

-**Trip (Cost: 1d6)**.
-If the target is Large or smaller, it must succeed on a Dexterity saving throw or have the Prone condition.

-**Withdraw (Cost: 1d6)**.
-Immediately after the attack, you move up to half your Speed without provoking Opportunity Attacks.
+When you deal Sneak Attack damage, you can choose to forgo some of the bonus damage to use a Maneuver without expending a Maneuver die, using the following rules

+- The Maneuver must be prepared.
+- The Maneuver must be one that is used as part of your attack.
+- You reduce your Sneak Attack bonus by a number of d6s equal to the Degree of the Maneuver.
+- If the Maneuver deals additional damage, it does not deal additional damage when used with this feature.
 ### Level 5: Uncanny Dodge

 Starting at 5th level, when an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.

+At 14th level, you can move up to half your speed without provoking opportunity attacks as part of this reaction.

 ### Level 7: Evasion